richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/_index.md

 ### My personal blog

-Hello world!
+Hello, World!

 My name is Richard and I live in Paris.
-I am a DevOps/SRE engineer and I have worked in many lines of business for some large French companies such as telecom, rail transport, banking, and so on.<br/>
+I am a DevOps/SRE engineer and I have worked in many lines of business for some large French companies such as Telecom, rail transport, banking, and so on.<br/>
 I have decided to create this website to share with you my experience with automation and infrastructure like code, containers, cloud computing, programming and much more.